andrewtarzia/simple_het_construction/README.md

 # Usage for ligand-based modelling

 `run_ligand_analysis.py`:
-    `build_ligands.py` must be run first.
     Runs the ligand-based analysis (conformer generation and pairing).

 # Usage for cage modelling